 If you are using a drop-away rest, you will still require adjustment I the timing of the rise and fall rest.

 Actually, the rest will attain its complete upright position when the string is about 6 inches short of a full draw.
 By so doing; the rest will remain up a little longer when the arrow travels forward.
-This will provide some guidance prior falling out of the fletching way.
+This will provide some guidance prior to falling out of the fletching way.

 3. Install the Peep Sight

-It is not good to shoot a rifle without a rear sight and same is applicable to a compound bow.
+It is not good to shoot a rifle without a rear sight and the same is applicable to a compound bow.
 Do not shoot a compound bow without a peep sight.
 A bow press is required before you can install most peep sights.

 In case you do not have it, then check out in any pro shop, buying a portable bow press one will go a long way.
-What matter most when you want to install peep sight, the principal thing is to locate the middle of the string.
+What matters most when you want to install peep sight, the principal thing is to locate the middle of the string.